NhatPham123tm/SoftwareDesign_Project/README.md

 ## 3. Start Up the App and Database

-To start the app and database containers run:
+To start the app and database containers run (For first time running, should use --build (Second command)):

 ```
 docker-compose up